Below is a listing of all Windstream fees and surcharges. Please note that not all surcharges and fees apply to all customers.

 Regulatory Access Fee — Assessed to help off-set costs associated with maintaining equal access call origination and termination facilities domestically and internationally.
 Applies per line.

-Regulatory Assessment Surcharge — As a telecommunications company, Windstream must make various payments to local, state, and federal departments and agencies, including, but not limited to, administration fees, inspection and supervision fees, and general public utility commission assessments.
+Regulatory Assessment Surcharge — As an advanced network communications company, Windstream must make various payments to local, state, and federal departments and agencies, including, but not limited to, administration fees, inspection and supervision fees, and general public utility commission assessments.
 Regulatory Assessment Surcharge (RAS) is designed to help Windstream recover the cost of these payments.
-Windstream assesses RAS on end‐user customers based on the individual customer's respective interstate and international services invoiced.
+Windstream assesses RAS on end‐user customers based on the individual customer's respective interstate, Internet and international services invoiced.

 State 911 Recovery Surcharge — Assessed to recover the cost of providing 911 access to emergency services.
 Applies based on local and intrastate telephone usage and/or lines.